codeaudit/SayKitSDK/Tutorials/02-command-recognizers.md

 commandRegistry.addCommandRecognizer(selectRecognizer)
 ```

+>  In general, the syntax of a pattern is "@parameterName:ParameterType", where ParameterType can be either "String" or "Number".
+If ":ParameterType" is omitted, the parameter is assumed to be a String.

+> Here are a few examples:

+>>"Call @recipient:String."

+>>"Ask @nameOfFriend for @cookieCount:Number cookies."

+>>"@payer gave @payee @amount:Number dollars."

+>>"@payee received @amount:Number dollars from @payer."

 Another way to customize our recognizers is to make our own!
 The procedure is almost identical to the previous `selectRecognizer` example, but our new recognizer will rely completely on text matchers.

 Say we want to recognize when the user says "Hello".
 We can do that by defining our own `SAYCustomCommandRecognizer`, which is a subclass of `SAYVerbalCommandRecognizer` with no predefined notion of what command it should recognize nor how to recognize it.
 We define these ourselves via its `customType` and a `SAYPatternCommandMatcher`: